 By Florence Cino

 Working as an RN for twenty-two years within the school health system, Waiver programs with OPWDD, home healthcare as a field RN, and now serving as Director of Patient Services for Edison Home Healthcare in New York City; I have seen and experienced the health care business from both a nursing perspective and administrative perspective, in terms of how healthcare companies strive to grow their bottom lines while maintaining quality home health services for their clients.
+Indeed, some clients may be eligible for Medicaid home care, but not be aware.

 As with all industries, there are elements beyond our control and no shortage of bureaucracy to navigate.
 Value Based Payments are payments that are earned when an LHCSA licensed home care service agency performs well-meeting quality measures.
 The MLTC’s keep score on certain events that are monitored.
 They measure client falls, vaccinations, hospitalizations, and declining health status.
 They also look at uncovered or missed shifts where an Aide was not replaced for a call-out.